Prototype Perturbation for Relaxing Alignment Constraints in Backward-Compatible Learning: Experiments

 \textbf{Analyses on different perturbation methods.} We analyze the effect of different perturbation methods with five variants: 1) Baseline, which performs prototype-based contrastive learning without perturbation; 2) NDPP-old, perturbing the prototypes with only old neighbors; 3) NDPP, perturbing the prototypes based on joint neighbors; 4) ODPP-old, which learns the perturbation only based on old prototypes; 5) ODPP, which learns the perturbation based on joint prototypes.
 Table~\ref{Tab:ablation} reports the results of the variants.

-Compared with the baseline, both NDPP-old and ODPP-old improve the self-test and cross-test mAP; it demonstrates that our prototype perturbation mechanism can not only enhance the discriminative ability of the new model but also improve its backward-compatibility.
+Compared with the baseline, both NDPP-old and ODPP-old improve the self-test and cross-test mAP; this demonstrates that our prototype perturbation mechanism can not only enhance the discriminative ability of the new model but also improve its backward compatibility.
 Compared with NDPP-old and ODPP-old, NDPP and ODPP further improve the self-test mAP and cross-test mAP, respectively.
-The performance gaps manifest that the leverage of the new feature distribution benefits acquiring more effective perturbations.
+The performance gaps manifest that the leverage of the new feature distribution benefits to acquiring more effective perturbations.

+\textbf{Effect of the pretrained parameters.} To further analyze the effect of the pretrained parameters, we conduct the BCL experiment using the ResNet18 with randomly initialized parameters.
+Table~\ref{Tab:gldv2_no_pretrain} presents the results of Baseline, NDPP, and ODPP with and without pretrained parameters.
+Compared with using pretrained parameters, both the new and old models trained independently demonstrate a significant performance decline when initialized randomly.
+This indicates the importance of the pretrained parameters in visual retrieval.
+Notably, the cross-test performance of NDPP and ODPP exceeds the self-test performance of the old model on all three datasets, which highlights the effectiveness of prototype perturbation even in the absence of pretrained parameters.
+Nevertheless, it remains evident that the overall performance $\mathcal{P}_{1-score}$ without pretrained parameters is inferior to that with pretrained parameters, suggesting that randomly initialized feature spaces hinder the computation of effective prototype perturbations.